thejud/text-processing-cookbook/README.md

  gzip 01.csv
 ```

-Which leads into the next section, for a higher-powered alternative.

 ### GNU parallel

 Parallel is a powerful and huge tool, and has many pages of manuals and examples.